 - 28th Ward: Alderman Ervin

-There are four Chicago parks that exist within the Neighbors of West Loop boundaries:
+There are five Chicago parks that exist within the Neighbors of West Loop boundaries:

 - Skinner Park